Indian Navy Day 2021: History, Significance, Celebration, and Key Facts

 - The Western Naval Command (Headquarters at Mumbai)

 - The Eastern Naval Command (Headquarters at Visakhapatnam)

 - The Southern Naval Command (Headquarters at Kochi)

 Indian Navy plays a significant role in securing the marine borders of the nation as well as accelerating the international relations of India through various means like seaport visits, joint ventures, patriotic missions, calamity relief, and many others.
 Modern-day Indian Navy has been transformed in order to improve the position of the navy to the Indian Ocean area.
-Do you know that the Indian Navy has approximately 67,000 employees and around 295 naval arsenals?
-It is considered the most powerful force in South Asia.
 There are three divisions in the Indian Armed Forces: Indian Army, Navy and Air Force.
 Indian Army protects our land, Navy in water, and the Air Force protects us in the sky.